dhivya2706/Web-Tech/README.md

-# Web-Tech
-This repository contains basic web technology code examples for beginners.
-It covers core concepts of HTML, CSS, JavaScript, and React, with simple programs and components to help students understand both traditional and modern web development fundamentals.
+## Web Technology Basics

+This repository provides basic web technology codes for beginners and students.
+It includes simple, easy-to-understand examples of:

+- HTML (structure, forms, tables)
+- CSS (styling, layouts, responsiveness)
+- JavaScript (basic logic, DOM manipulation, events)
+- React (components, props, state, hooks – basics)

+This repository is intended for learning, practice, and academic use.